locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

 Tiles that contain multibands need some work done before they can be served.
 The ``make_image`` method takes each band and normalizes it between a range of 0 and 255.
-We need to do this because ``PIL`` expects the data types of arrays to be ``uint8``.
-This is why we need the ``whole_max`` and the ``whole_min`` values; as we needed to know full range of the original values before normalization.
+We need to do this because ``Pillow`` expects the data types of arrays to be ``uint8``.
+This is why we need the ``whole_max`` and the ``whole_min`` values; as we needed to know the full range of the original values before normalization.
 Information that would be otherwise impossible to get at this point.

 Once normalized, the band is then converted to a greyscale image.
 This is done for each band in the tile, and once complete, we can then make a RGB ``png``